Courses

 ENGL 4710.
 Capstone Seminar.
 (4 Hours)

 Offers an advanced senior seminar organized around an important critical question in the discipline.
 This writing-intensive course is designed to be a summative experience for English majors, offering in-depth study of the theories, methods, and practices of critical work on a particular topic while providing students opportunities for reflecting on the connections between their capstone and other work they have done as majors.
 Offers students an opportunity to produce significant research projects on the critical issues raised by the seminar.
-May be repeated without limit.
+May be repeated once.

-Prerequisite(s): ENGL 3301 with a minimum grade of C or ENGL 3302 with a minimum grade of C or ENGL 3303 with a minimum grade of C or ENGL 3304 with a minimum grade of C or ENGL 3305 with a minimum grade of C or ENGL 3306 with a minimum grade of C or ENGL 3307 with a minimum grade of C or ENGL 3308 with a minimum grade of C or ENGL 3309 with a minimum grade of C or ENGL 3310 with a minimum grade of C or ENGL 3311 with a minimum grade of C or ENGL 3313 with a minimum grade of C or ENGL 3314 with a minimum grade of C or ENGW 3301 with a minimum grade of C or ENGW 3302 with a minimum grade of C or ENGW 3303 with a minimum grade of C or ENGW 3304 with a minimum grade of C or ENGW 3305 with a minimum grade of C or ENGW 3306 with a minimum grade of C or ENGW 3307 with a minimum grade of C or ENGW 3308 with a minimum grade of C or ENGW 3309 with a minimum grade of C or ENGW 3310 with a minimum grade of C or ENGW 3311 with a minimum grade of C or ENGW 3313 with a minimum grade of C or ENGW 3314 with a minimum grade of C or ENGW 3315 with a minimum grade of C
+Prerequisite(s): (ENGL 3301 with a minimum grade of C or ENGL 3302 with a minimum grade of C or ENGL 3303 with a minimum grade of C or ENGL 3304 with a minimum grade of C or ENGL 3305 with a minimum grade of C or ENGL 3306 with a minimum grade of C or ENGL 3307 with a minimum grade of C or ENGL 3308 with a minimum grade of C or ENGL 3309 with a minimum grade of C or ENGL 3310 with a minimum grade of C or ENGL 3311 with a minimum grade of C or ENGL 3313 with a minimum grade of C or ENGL 3314 with a minimum grade of C or ENGW 3301 with a minimum grade of C or ENGW 3302 with a minimum grade of C or ENGW 3303 with a minimum grade of C or ENGW 3304 with a minimum grade of C or ENGW 3305 with a minimum grade of C or ENGW 3306 with a minimum grade of C or ENGW 3307 with a minimum grade of C or ENGW 3308 with a minimum grade of C or ENGW 3309 with a minimum grade of C or ENGW 3310 with a minimum grade of C or ENGW 3311 with a minimum grade of C or ENGW 3313 with a minimum grade of C or ENGW 3314 with a minimum grade of C or ENGW 3315 with a minimum grade of C ); ENGL 3710 with a minimum grade of C

 Attribute(s): NUpath Capstone Experience, NUpath Writing Intensive